-Jessica Chastain's New Movie Is An All-Female Spy Thriller Filled With So Many Talented Actors
+Jessica Chastain's New Movie Has An Amazing Cast Filled With So Many Talented Women

 Producer and actor extraoridnare Jessica Chastain has a new project in the works that will have every movie buff running to the box office.
 Titled 355, Chastain's new movie is a all-female spy thriller, and after learning all of the deets — as reported by Variety — it sounds amazing.